Bearing Witness for the Church

 About This Site

-FalseProphet.org is run by Christians who love Jesus, love the Church, and believe that the integrity of the Gospel is worth defending — not with anger, but with clarity.
+FalseProphet.org is run by people of faith who love the God of the Bible, love the Church, and believe that the integrity of the Gospel is worth defending — not with anger, but with clarity.
 We are not here to score political points.
 We are here because we believe the name of Christ is holy, that it belongs to no political movement, and that when power wraps itself in that name, the Church has a duty to say so — clearly, factually, and without apology.
 We have no party affiliation.
 We do not celebrate when leaders fall.
 We grieve this.
 And we will keep bearing witness, because that is what faithfulness asks of us.

 "We must obey God rather than human beings." — Acts 5:29